 Protect Our Climate Forests

-Safeguarding and expanding these carbon-rich forests on Forest Service and Bureau of Land Management lands is one of the most important, cost-effective, and immediately available strategies to fight the climate crisis.
+Safeguarding and expanding carbon-rich forests on federal lands is one of the most important, cost-effective, and immediately available strategies to fight the climate crisis.
 Older trees accumulate and store enormous amounts of carbon over many centuries and provide vital wildlife habitat, clean water, clean air, and mitigation for floods and droughts.
-Larger, older trees are also far more fire resistant.
+Larger, older trees are also more fire resistant.

 A river winds through a forest seen directly from above near Klamath Falls, Oregon.